Class of 2012 Reunion

 “The reunion went very, very well, considering how much time had passed since we last saw each other” said another former student, “I enjoyed finding out the many different career paths friends had taken since leaving school, there did seem to be a lot of doctors in the room”.

-Hakeem and his friends hope to visit the school again at the 20-year reunion and the school would welcome them warmly and is looking forward to the next alumni event.
+Hakeem and his friends hope to visit the school again at the 20-year reunion and the school will welcome them warmly and is looking forward to the next alumni event.